1701 Market St.//Philadelphia, PA 19103-2921//United States

 Obtained declinations of prosecution for numerous individuals under investigation or charged with government contracts fraud.

-Successfully represented a government contractor in an investigation of contracting by the Air Force Thunderbirds.
+Successfully represented a government contractor in an investigation of contracting by the US Air Force Thunderbirds.

 Represented a defendant charged with defense contract fraud in connection with the investigation of Litton Industries.

 Conducted dozens of internal investigations of potential fraud issues for defense contractors.

 Prepared and submitted one of the first voluntary disclosures to the government by a defense contractor, a disclosure that helped form the basis for the Defense Industry Initiative and the US

 Handled a number of suspension and debarment proceedings on behalf of several defense contractors.